 SGD: Has it been a smooth road?
 If not, what were some of the struggles along the way?

-SGD: It's obvious that we are impressed by you and your talent.
-Tell our readers more, for example, what you’re most proud of and what sets you apart from others?
+SGD: What are you most proud of and what sets you apart from other artist?

 SGD: What advice would you give to someone at the start of his or her career?

 GJ: If you’re struggling to find a style that is uniquely yours, look to the things that make you, you.
 Find your passions and your quirks and figure out how to use them to your advantage.
 Do you have a green thumb?
 Perhaps nature should be your subject matter.
 Got a love of fashion?
 High fashion figurative works might be your thing.
 I took my love of exactness, graphics and color and turned it into my life’s work.